-Join Randi Derakhshani for an in-depth discussion in this video Interface overview, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Interface overview, part of Learning 3ds Max.

 In this video, we'll take a look at the 3DS max user interface. …We'll look at the major parts of the interface and give you an overall screen …road map of where elements are onscreen.
 Once you understand the overall layout of …the interface you'll be better able to move around and gain confidence, as well …as be equippted with the terminology.
 Of what the various UI elements are called. …Starting at the top is the Caption bar.
 This includes the Applications button …which is on the left, the Quick Access bar, Title bar, Info Center, and our …Windows controls.
 The Caption bar has some commonly used …controls for managing files and for finding information.…